AmadGakkhar/csv_rag_chat/README.md

         python -m streamlit run src/app_streamlit.py

 5. The app will open up.
-Click on Delete DB and Remove CSV Files Button.
+Click on "Delete DB" and "Remove CSV Files" Button.

 6. Run all the scrapers one by one.
 And at the end click "Create DB Button"